OS-Sketch/www.os-sketch.com/decks/os-slides/concurrency-introduction/slides.md

 ## Key Question

-> How can does the operating system use the principle of **virtualization** to
+> What are the trade-offs associated with implementing support for
-> manage the resources of a computer such as the process, memory, and file
+> **concurrency** in the operating system and programming languages?
+How does
-> system?
-How do virtualization **policies** and **mechanisms** influence the way in
+> concurrency influence the behavior of a program?
+How does the use of
-> which I implement programs and use an operating system?
+> concurrency primitives influence the **ways** in which I create software?

 </div>